pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

 ## Deploy Pachyderm Community Edition

 When done with the [Prerequisites](#prerequisites), deploy Pachyderm on your local cluster by following these steps.
-Your default installation comes with Console unless specified otherwise.
+Your default installation comes with Console (Pachyderm's Web UI).

-Additionally, for JupyterLab users, [**install Pachyderm JupyterLab Mount Extension**](#notebooks-users-install-pachyderm-jupyterlab-mount-extension){target=_blank} on your local Pachyderm cluster to experience Pachyderm from your familiar notebooks.
+Additionally, for JupyterLab users,  you can [**install Pachyderm JupyterLab Mount Extension**](#notebooks-users-install-pachyderm-jupyterlab-mount-extension){target=_blank} on your local Pachyderm cluster to experience Pachyderm from your familiar notebooks.

 Note that you can run both Console and JupyterLab on your local installation.